Frequently Asked Questions

 4. What is your holiday schedule?

 You will be provided a calendar upon enrollment.
 Our school will be closed most federal holidays.
-We also dedicate time each year for professional development.
+We also dedicate time each year for professional development and deep cleaning of our school.
+We maintain the right to change the calendar at any time.
+The school calendar will be made available through out the year on Brightwheel Documents.

 5. How flexible are pick-up and drop-off times?